VerifyFetch

 Any Binary

-Fonts, images, data files.
+Fonts, images, datasets, safetensors.
 If you fetch it, verify it.

 /assets/data.bin